phbradley/tcr-dist/README.txt

 where <organism> is either mouse or human, and <filename> is the name of a .tsv (tab-separated values) file with the following fields:

+id	epitope	subject	a_nucseq	b_nucseq	a_quals	b_quals

+a_quals and b_quals are '.' separated lists of the quality scores for the corresponding nucleotide sequences (a_nucseq and b_nucseq).

+Try running

+python run_basic_analysis.py -h

+for some help text.

 ###########################
 TESTING